bregman-arie/devops-exercises/README.md

 <details>
 <summary>What <code>terraform.tfstate</code> file is used for?</summary><br><b>

-It keeps track of the IDs of created resources so that Terraform knows what it is managing.
+It keeps track of the IDs of created resources so that Terraform knows what it's managing.
 </b></details>

 <details>